 You can't make an Industrial Tribunal claim against a warning, although you could claim constructive dismissal if you decide to leave.
 A better approach is to suggest mediation or conciliation.

 If you're unhappy with the appeal decision

 If you don't accept the decision, you should first check to see if you have a further right of appeal.
-In some situations you can make a claim to an Industrial Tribunal.
+In some situations, subject to the early conciliation process, you can make a claim to an Industrial Tribunal.
 Possible grounds for making a claim include: